Would you like more information about the program?

 We have 0% interest payment plans and tuition grants with partner organizations and schools.

-How does the clinical externship work?
+How does the optional clinical externship work?

 We get a lot of questions about the optional clinical externship.